yukun-dong/how-to/Upgrade-to-support-unify-config.md

 ## Know what you need to do
 Since Teams Toolkit will use `manifest.remote.template.json` as a single manifest template file after the upgrade, if you have customized the `manifest.local.template.json`, you will need to update the `manifest.template.json` to include your change.

+If local and remote manifests are different in your previous project.
+There maybe two steps you can do to make your project work as before.
+1. If you have your own local debug parameters.
+You can add these to `.fx/configs/config.local.json`.
+This file will be passed to `manifest.template.json` to replace related mustache template.
+1. If your local and remote manifests have different usage scenarios which means two manifests may have different structures.
+You can create two git branches for this.
+One for your current developed local scenario.
+The other for your remote scenario.

 ## Know about how to restore your project
 If anything went wrong after the upgrade process, you could restore your old project configuration files by:
 * Copy the .backup/.fx folder to your project root path.